rishabhdixit/Buffer-StringBuffer/README.md

     import com.straphq.sdk.tizen.interfaces.StrapTizenSDKMessageListener;
 ```
 5. Use Strap Metrics SDK in your Tizen Code:
-    a) Extend StrapMetrics Class in your Main Service Class.
+    a.
+Extend StrapMetrics Class in your Main Service Class.
 ```java
    public class OceanSurveyFullyManagedService extends StrapMetrics {
     // do your work here
     }
 ```
-    b) Override onCreate Method of StrapMetrics for Socket Connection and bind addMessageListener.
+    b.
+Override onCreate Method of StrapMetrics for Socket Connection and bind addMessageListener.
 ```java
      @Override
         public void onCreate() {